 So what’s the idea behind the 60-30-10 rule?
 With 60-30-10, we suggest combining three types of KPIs with your dashboard or KPI app.

 Evergreen KPIs — 60%

-Evergreen KPIs are the ones that have been relevant for decades and will be relevant in the future.
-Pretty sure, you know each of them.
+Evergreen KPIs are the ones that have been relevant for decades and will be applicable in the future.
+Pretty sure you know each of them.
 Here are a few examples:

 - Departure Punctuality